scottvr/phart/PYPI-RELEASE-NOTES.md

+# PHART 2.2.1 - PyPI Release Notes

+this release coalesces some changes to the ci/cd backend code and adds a new feature:

+`--node-label-width COLS`

+for constraining label width by hard-breaking lines at COLS width. works in conjunction with existing args for controllling how many lines of label can be inside a bounding box.

 # PHART 2.0.6 - PyPI Release Notes

 This release is a major jump from the previous long-lived PyPI package (`1.1.4`) and includes substantial feature growth, CLI expansion, rendering improvements, and stricter runtime expectations.